 The biggest problem with the Romberg balancing test as a measure of intoxication is that alcohol is not the only thing that affects a person’s ability to balance.
 Injury, fatigue, stress, and the aforementioned inner ear and neurological problems can all have an effect.

 Because the arresting officer will not have any idea of how much you would sway when you are sober, there is no possible way to compare your performance at the time of your arrest with a known baseline.
 Balance tests show large individual differences in performance, even for sober individuals.

-If you have been arrested for driving under the influence and you feel that the field sobriety tests used were improper or were not correctly administered, an experienced DUI lawyer may be able to attack these results in court.
+If you have been arrested for driving under the influence and you feel that the field sobriety testing was improper or were not correctly administered, an experienced DUI lawyer may be able to attack these results in court.
 For a free evaluation of your case, contact Attorney Nathan J. Dineen today.